hilverd/vagrant-ubuntu-oracle-xe/README.md

   note that building the VM involves downloading an Ubuntu 12.04 [base box](http://docs.vagrantup.com/v2/boxes.html) which is 323MB in size.

+These steps are also shown in an [asciicast] made by Daekwon Kang.

 ## Connecting

 You should now be able to